-Utes set to kick things off against Big Sky favorite North Dakota
+Kyle Whittingham recalls some of his most memorable season openers as Utes host North Dakota

 Other storylines to watch include safety Chase Hansen’s status after missing most of preseason practice with an unspecified “lingering injury,” sophomore Bradlee Anae’s transition into a starting defensive end role, and new faces at place-kicker and long snapper.

-On the other side of the ledger, though, Utah brings back a talented group of veterans that include senior defensive linemen Lowell Lotulelei, Filipo Mokosi and Kylie Fitts, linebackers Kavika Luafatasaga and Sunia Tauteoli, offensive lineman Salesi Uhatafe, and punter Mitch Wishnowsky.
+On the other side of the ledger, though, Utah brings back a talented group of veterans that include senior defensive linemen Lowell Lotulelei, Filipo Mokosi and Kylie Fitts, linebackers Kavika Luafatasaga and Sunia Tauteoli, offensive lineman Salesi Uhatafe, and punter Mitch Wishnowsky.7 comments on this story

 “We know we’re in for a tough challenge but yet a tremendous opportunity to test our team against a top-25 team in the FBS.
 We have a lot of respect for coach Whittingham and what he’s done,” said North Dakota coach Bubba Schweigert.
 “They’ve been very strong on defense for a number of years and now with the change on offense — we’re familiar with coach Taylor and what he did at Eastern Washington — and that will be challenging for us to prepare for a high-powered offense that he installs out there."